babel/website/docs/plugins/preset-es2015.md

 ---
 layout: docs
 title: ES2015 preset
-description: All you need to compile ES2015 to ES5
+description: Only compiles ES2015 to ES5
 permalink: /docs/plugins/preset-es2015/
 package: babel-preset-es2015
 ---

+> If you want to stay up to date, use the [latest preset](/docs/plugins/preset-latest/)

 This preset includes the following plugins: